nengo/nengo.github.io/getting-started.md

 ```

 and you should see a message about the Nengo server starting,
-and a webpage will open with the Nengo GUI environment.
+and a webpage will open with the NengoGUI environment.

 If you do not have `pip` installed, or if you run into any errors when
 installing Nengo with `pip`, expand the sections below for more detailed instructions.